IsaacBreen/MixGammaVI/README.md

 ### Example

 This is an example of posterior inference on a mixture of two gamma distributions under the shape-mean parameterisation.
-Suppose we have a 1-dimensional tensor `x` of data.
+Suppose we have a one-dimensional tensor `x` of data.

 ```python
 # import mix_gamma_vi function